open-switch/opx-docs/README.md

         repo sync

 ## Build the code
-Setup your path to include _base-build-tools/scripts_ folder (if you plan to run this command often, you could optionally add it to the `.bashrc`):
+Setup your path to include _opx-build-tools/scripts_ folder (if you plan to run this command often, you could optionally add it to the `.bashrc`):

-       cd base-build-tools/scripts
+       cd opx-build-tools/scripts
        export PATH-=$PATH:$PWD

-## OpenSwitch Base Docker environment
+## OpenSwitch OPX Docker environment
-To setup your Docker Base image, use the script in the _base-build-tools/scripts_ folder called `base_setup`.
-This script builds a Docker container called `docker-base` which will be used by the build scripts:
+To setup your Docker OPX image, use the script in the _opx-build-tools/scripts_ folder called `opx_setup`.
+This script builds a Docker container called `docker-opx` which will be used by the build scripts:

-        cd base-build-tools/scripts/
+        cd opx-build-tools/scripts/
-        base_setup
+        opx_setup

 ## Test your environment
-You can run `base_build` in the _base-logging_ directory (opx-logging repo):
+You can run `opx_build` in the _opx-logging_ directory (opx-logging repo):

-        cd base-logging
+        cd opx-logging
-        base_build -- clean binary
+        opx_build -- clean binary

 ## Build one repository
 See the corresponding README.md file associated with the repo for the specific build commands, along with package dependencies.

 ## Build all repositories
-Issue the `base_build_all` command from the root directory to build all repos and create packages in the same root directory.
+Issue the `opx_build_all` command from the root directory to build all repos and create packages in the same root directory.

-        base_build_all
+        opx_build_all

 ## Installation
 Once all of the repos have been built, you can install the created ONIE Debian x86_64 image.
 You can then install all of the build packages, along with other Debian files you downloaded earlier in the root directory.

-See [Install OpenSwitch Base on Dell S6000 Platform](https://github.com/amybuck/opx-docs/wiki/Install-Base-on-Dell-S6000-ON-platform) for complete information.
+See [Install OpenSwitch OPX on Dell S6000 Platform](https://github.com/open-switch/opx-docs/wiki/Install-OPX-on-Dell-S6000-ON-platform) for complete information.

 (c) 2016 Dell